d12frosted/elpa-mirror/gnu/triples-readme.txt

     subject,
   • `triples-with-predicate', gets all triples that is about a specific property,
-  • `triples-with-predicate-object', get all subjects whose predicate is equal to /object/,
+  • `triples-subject-with-predicate-object', get all subjects whose predicate is equal to /object/,
   • `triples-subjects-of-type', get all subjects which have a particular type.